 Short Courses offers opportunities for short-term post-graduate training delivered in Australia and/or in Africa for up to three months.
 The training targets experienced employees from African public, private and non-government organisations (civil society) in the following fields: Agriculture, Extractives and Public Policy.
 Read more about Short Courses here.
-Applications for study commencing in 2017 will open on 1 September 2016.
+Applications for study are now closed.

 The following countries are eligible for Short Courses:

 - South Sudan

 Please navigate to your home country on the Africa map to find out more information about Short Courses as well as information on eligibility.

 In 2018, the Australia Awards – Africa program will pilot Phase 2 of Post-Doctoral Fellowships, in partnership with the Australia Africa Universities Network (AAUN).
 Phase 2 of the pilot will be open to Eligible Applicants affiliated to Ghanaian, Kenyan or South African Universities that are members of the AAUN.